 - Identify your best sellers.
 Plan to put these in the catalog’s prominent spots

 - Gather your team.
 If you have in-house creative talent, you may just need a catalog or print consultant.

 - Decide on the size of your catalog, standard is 8.5 inches by 11.

-- Establish the workflow, approval process.
+- Establish the workflow and approval process.
 You can learn more about streamlining catalog workflow.

 - Determine your budget.